MQTTCool/mqtt-throttling-example/README.md

 by which it is extremely easy to generate unlimited range of simulated scenarios.

 In this case, we simulate a set of sensors that:
-- Continuously detect the distance between themselves an fictitious moving object.
+- Continuously detect the distance between themselves and fictitious moving objects.
 - Publish real-time data to a specific topic of the MQTT broker listening at `tcp://broker.mqtt.cool:1883`.<br/>

-To keep things simple, the distance varies as a sine wave.
+To keep things simple, distances vary as sine waves.
 Furthermore, waves are generated with different frequencies to show different traffic patterns.

-The web application submits an MQTT subscriptions for each sensor/topic to receive real-time data and displays them on the relative chart.
+The web application submits an MQTT subscription for each sensor/topic to receive real-time data and displays them on the relative chart.

 For each chart, a frequency selector can be handled to dynamically change the